 #1.
 Remote Work Flexibility

-This comes as no surprise.
 The future of remote work is on the minds of everybody at the moment.
-It is precisely because remote work has been so well-received that people are rethinking what they want out of their benefits offerings.
-The reason smoothie bars aren’t as enticing as they once were isn’t because employees have stopped enjoying smoothies, it’s because they don’t want to be in the office enough to fully take advantage of the benefits.
+And because remote work has been so well-received, people are rethinking what they want out of their benefits offerings.
+The reason smoothie bars aren’t as enticing as they once were isn’t because employees have stopped enjoying smoothies, it’s because they don't want to be in the office enough to use them.

 But how widespread is the desire to continue working remotely?
 One survey found that 58% of Canadian workers want a hybrid work arrangement post-pandemic.
 Only 16% of respondents wanted to return to the office full-time, which means that a whopping 84% of Canadian employees surveyed would prefer to work from the comfort of their home on at least a semi-permanent basis.